Tellurian to sell LNG to Gunvor, delays Louisiana project start

-U.S. liquefied natural gas (LNG) developer Tellurian Inc (TELL.O) said on Thursday it signed a 10-year agreement with commodity trader Gunvor Group for 3 million tonnes per annum (MTPA) of LNG.
+(Reuters) - U.S. liquefied natural gas (LNG) developer Tellurian Inc said on Thursday it signed a 10-year agreement with commodity trader Gunvor Group for 3 million tonnes per annum (MTPA) of LNG.

 Tellurian shares soared around 24% on the news to their highest since February.